Should I Get a Heat Pump? Your 2025 Guide

 At Ideal Heating, we’ve created the Logic Air Heat Pump to be as easy as a boiler to install.
 You can read more about how Logic Air has revolutionised heat pump installation in our blog.

-Is My Home Suitable for a Heat Pump?
+Is Your Home Ready for a Heat Pump?

-Heat pumps can work wonders in making your home energy efficient - but their effectiveness is often increased if other aspects of your home have been optimised for energy efficiency, too.
+To get the most out of a heat pump, your home should be able to retain the heat it produces effectively.
+Heat pumps can work wonders in making your home energy efficient, but their effectiveness is often increased if other aspects of your home have been optimised for energy efficiency, too.

 Since heat pumps are designed to keep rooms at a certain temperature rather than providing quick bursts of heat like a boiler, they work best when rooms are insulated well to lock heat in.
 This can be achieved with things like: